DryRun/Automatic-McM-EXO/randomized_parameters/README.md

 For more documentation, see the [PDMV tutorial](https://monte-carlo-production-tools.gitbook.io/project/mccontact/signal-mass-points-in-single-ticket) or this [example fragment](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_fragment/EXO-RunIIFall17GS-04839) from the Higgs to XX to 4b analysis ([EXO-RunIIFall17GS-04839](https://cms-pdmv.cern.ch/mcm/requests?prepid=EXO-RunIIFall17GS-04839&page=0)).

 This package provides a script that makes a randomized parameter request starting from the standard EXO spreadsheet. `makeRPRequest.py` makes the randomized parameter "superfragment."
 It will also generate the `uploadRPRequest.py` command used to upload the request to MCM.
-From there, follow the usual procedure for a GS request (i.e. run the local validation with `testRequests.py` etc.).
+From there, follow the usual procedure for a *GS* request (i.e. run the local validation with `testRequests.py` etc.).
+Note: always use GS, not wmLHEGS!
+The randomized parameter code takes care of the LHE step by itself.

 ### Example use
 ```